-Industries such as real estate, logistics, and enterprise services are increasingly investing in secure digital infrastructure to support internal communication systems and enterprise applications.
-For example, businesses exploring digital infrastructure for real estate businesses are adopting private cloud deployments and self-hosted platforms to maintain operational control and data security.
+Industries such as real estate, logistics, healthcare, finance, and enterprise services are increasingly investing in secure digital infrastructure to support internal communication systems and business-critical applications.
+Organizations exploring private cloud deployments and self-hosted platforms are doing so to improve operational control, strengthen security, and meet evolving compliance requirements.

 In recent years, a growing trend known as cloud repatriation has emerged.
 Instead of relying completely on public SaaS platforms, enterprises are shifting toward private cloud environments where they control the application while cloud providers supply the infrastructure.